How to Deal With Repressed Emotions in Relationships: 10 Ways

 Children with enough room for learning often internalize these messages faster than anyone.
 They soon learn that they need to avoid negative emotions.

-Although it is wrong to dwell on negative emotions for long, not acknowledging them poses more problems.
+Although dwelling on negative emotions for a long time is wrong, not acknowledging them poses more problems.
 Consequently, the affected individuals grow up to push their feelings away, especially the negative ones.

 Also, dismissing children’s needs, criticizing them heavily when they make mistakes, or rebuking them when they speak their minds may lead to emotional repression.
 Children who experience these are more likely to repress their feelings.